 Julian Hornik is a composer, lyricist, and librettist based in Brooklyn, NY.

-He wrote the music and lyrics for Giovanni's Room, an adaptation of the James Baldwin novel, and Tenn, a new musical based on the early life of Tennessee Williams, which premiered at Symphony Space in NY as a part of “Project Broadway,” and was subsequently produced at Yale’s Whitney Theater.
-“Tenn” was further developed at the 2018 ASCAP Musical Theater Workshop, and the 2018 Johnny Mercer Songwriters Project.
+He wrote the music and lyrics for Giovanni's Room, an adaptation of the James Baldwin novel, and Tenn, a new musical based on the early life of Tennessee Williams.
+Tenn was developed at the 2018 ASCAP Musical Theater Workshop, and the 2018 Johnny Mercer Songwriters Project.
 His musical Deathbed Edition premiered at Ars Nova’s 2019 ANT Fest.

-Julian has performed his songs at New York City Center, The Kennedy Center, Feinstein's/54 Below, and with the Los Angeles and San Francisco Gay Men’s Choruses.
-Other credits include jingles for Disney and Fresh & Easy supermarkets.
-He is the assistant writer on “Share,” a feature film by director Pippa Bianco, which premiered at the 2019 Sundance Film Festival.
+Julian has performed his songs at New York City Center, The Kennedy Center, Feinstein's/54 Below, Symphony Space, and with the San Francisco Gay Men’s Chorus.
+He is the assistant writer on “Share,” a feature film by Pippa Bianco, premiering on HBO July 27th, 2019.